 This tent’s sleeping room is adequately ventilated because of a screen door separating it from the vestibule.
 However, there are no windows in the sleeping room offering a view or further ventilation, so be aware of these limitations.

 Choosing a tent that will meet your particular needs can be difficult, as there are a lot of stylistic and structural differences between the various camping tents on the market.
-Aside from knowing what the to products are, you should know what features make up the best inflatable tents.
-That starts with knowing the difference between a regular and inflatable tent.
+Aside from knowing what the to products are, you should know what features make up the best tents.
+That starts with knowing the difference between a regular and an inflatable.

 Traditional tents are what most people think of when camping is mentioned.
 They usually come with poles and fabric that work to together to provide you with a structurally sound living space.
 Traditional tents, while they prove to be useful on rougher terrain and in harsher weather circumstances, can be a hassle to carry around.
 It can be easy to lose poles or other vital pieces that keep traditional tents from toppling over.

 When thinking of an inflatable tent, some people picture a child’s play toy that is unsteady and ready to either fall over or burst at any moment.
 Inflatable camping tents have proven themselves to be reliable pieces of camping equipment used by even the most expert of campers.
-With the right setup, your inflatable tent will not float off into the wind and leave you without proper shelter.
+With the right setup it will not float off into the wind and leave you without proper shelter.
 In fact, once properly set up, your tent will flex with the wind’s movement, making it more suited to an ever-changing environment.

-As long as you secure your inflatable tent by pegging it down and securing its guy ropes, you will have a temporary shelter that is just as reliable as a traditional tent.
+As long as you secure your tent by pegging it down and securing its guy ropes, you will have a temporary shelter that is just as reliable as a traditional tent.

-If you own a traditional tent, you may want to consider switching to an inflatable one, as inflatable tents, or even inflatable kayaks:
+If you own a traditional tent, you may want to consider switching to an inflatable one:

-Note that an inflatable camping tent may not last as long as a traditional tent, but it can last for years with the proper setup, disassembly, transport, and storage of your inflatable tent.
+Note that an inflatable camping tent may not last as long as a traditional tent, but it can last for years with the proper setup, disassembly, transport, and storage of your tent.